bbauska/W3Cx-4of5-thru-May-2024/README.md

     been loaded yet<i>.

-2. When a track file is loaded, then we iterate on the different cues and generate the transcript as a set of <li>...</li> elements.
+2. When a track file is loaded, then we iterate on the different cues and generate the transcript as a set of &lt;li&gt;...&lt;/li&gt; elements.
-    One <li> per cue/sentence.
+    One &lt;li&gt; per cue/sentence.

-3. We define the id attribute of the <li> to be the same as the cue.id value.
-In this way, when we click on a <li> we can get its id and find the corresponding cue start time, and make the video jump to that time location.
+3. We define the id attribute of the &lt;li&gt; to be the same as the cue.id value.
+In this way, when we click on a &lt;li&gt; we can get its id and find the corresponding cue start time, and make the video jump to that time location.